telerik/teststudio-docs/docs/advanced-topics/build-server/bamboo.md

 ![Add new command task][3]

-First step is to add new executable, it's path should be path to the Test Studio runner (ArtOfTest.Runner.exe).  **Default location of ArtOfTest.Runner.exe is "C:\Program Files (x86)\Progress\Test Studio\Bin"**
+First step is to add new executable, it's path should be path to the Test Studio runner (ArtOfTest.Runner.exe). **Default location of ArtOfTest.Runner.exe is "C:\Program Files (x86)\Progress\Test Studio\Bin".**

 ![Add new executable][4]